KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 ### Solver

-The `Solver` object maintains a list of formulas that must be true (or false), which you can think of as a list of constraints.
+Logic Solver's `Solver` is used to maintain a list of formulas that must be true (or false), which you can think of as a list of constraints.
 Each `Solver` instance embeds a self-contained MiniSat instance, which learns and remembers facts that are derived from the constraints.

 ```js
 const solver = new Logic.Solver();